smartfog/fogflow/doc/en/source/build.rst

 #.
 To set the environment variable GOPATH

-	.. note:: GOPATH defines the workspace for your go-based projects.
-Please note that the go workspace folder must have a "src" folder and your fogflow code repository must be cloned into this "src" folder.
+	.. note:: GOPATH defines the workspace for go-based projects.
+Please note that the go workspace folder must have a "src" folder and the fogflow code repository must be cloned into this "src" folder.
 		For example, assume that your home folder is "/home/smartfog" and then you create a new folder "go" as your workspace.
 		In this case, you must create a "src" (must be exactly this name) under "/home/smartfog/go" first and then check out the FogFlow code repository within the "/home/smartfog/go/src" folder.